michael-e/email_template_manager/README.markdown

 ###2.2 Subject, recipients and reply-to###

-The subject and reply-to settings in the config panel can contain XpPath and parameters.
+The subject and reply-to settings in the config panel can contain XPath and parameters.
 If your XPath returns more than one piece of data, only the first result is used - you can not have more than one subject.

 For the recipients field, on the other hand, you can select more than one recipient with a single piece of XPath.